 The GPL license is popular among R package developers and the R language itself is GPL licensed.
 Due to the complicated web of dependencies on CRAN, it is very difficult to write an R program that does not import a GPL-ed package.
-For example, the flagship package of the tidyverse, dplyr, is MIT licensed, but for practical purposes that’s irrelevant because it, like most of the tidyverse, depends on the GPL-licensed rlang.
+For example, the flagship package of the tidyverse, dplyr, is MIT licensed, but that’s irrelevant for practical purposes because it, like most of the tidyverse, depends on the GPL-ed package rlang.

 This state of affairs is unfortunate and atypical.
 More liberal licenses prevail in other corners of data science.
 The BSD license is very popular among Python developers and the MIT license is the de facto standard in the Julia community.
 Permissive licenses make it much easier for corporate developers to use and contribute to open source software.
 Corporate sponsorship has been a major boon to the scientific Python community over the years.
 Acceptability within industry may partly explain why Python is both more popular and growing more rapidly than R among data scientists.
 Of course, many other factors are involved and R is itself growing rapidly.
 Still, I think that establishing a culture of permissive licensing would benefit the R community.

 Any movement in this direction will be gradual.
 Cultural change, if it happens at all, happens slowly.
 However, there is some evidence that, within the wider open source world, the GPL is declining compared to permissive licenses like Apache and MIT.
 With any luck this trend will spill over into the R community.